pbaille/nemesis/glycogen-tutorial.md

 ### Hidding host classes

-One of the stepping stone on which this library is built upon is a little wrapper around hosting platform's type hierarchies that acts as a compatibility layer and let us forget about it.
+One of the stepping stone on which this library is built upon is a little wrapper around hosting platform's types hierarchy that acts as a compatibility layer and let us forget about it.

 It resides in the `glycogen.types` namespace.